Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __concentration_unit__
   - Type: string
   - Description: For immobilized enzymes, the concentration can be expressed in units such as mg/mL (milligrams of enzyme per milliliter) or g/L (grams of enzyme per liter).
 When it comes to immobilized cells, units        such as cells/mL (cells per milliliter) or cells/g (cells per gram) of the carrier material or immobilizing matrix can be used.

 - __concentration_determination_method__
   - Type: string
   - Description: Various methods are available to determine the concentration of immobilized enzymes or cells.
 For immobilized enzymes, methods such as protein measurement or enzymatic activity assays can be used.
 For      immobilized cells, methods like flow cytometry or biomass measurement are applicable.

 <hr>

 - __special_treament__
   - Type: string
-  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the biocatalyst that are important for reproducibility and do not fall under the aforementioned subcategories,     they should be described and explained here.
+  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the biocatalyst that are important for reproducibility and are not described by the aforementioned metadata,       they should be explained here.

 </details>